tent/tent.io/content/_faq.md

 ### What is Tent?

-Tent is a protocol for decentralized, open social networking.
+Tent is a protocol for open, decentralized social networking.
 Tent users share content with apps and each other.
-Anyone can run a Tent server, or write an app or alternative server that uses the Tent protocol.
+Anyone can run a Tent server, or write an app or alternative server implementation that uses the Tent protocol.
 Users can take their content and relationships with them when they change or move servers.
 Tent supports extensible data types so developers can create new kinds of interaction.